apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 kubernetes-client library does not support.
 Authentication using X509 Client Certs and oauth tokens is currently supported.

+### Determining the Driver Base URI

+Kubernetes pods run with their own IP address space.
+If Spark is run in cluster mode, the driver pod may not be accessible to the submitter.
+However, the submitter needs to send local dependencies from its local disk to the driver pod.

+By default, Spark will place a [Service](https://kubernetes.io/docs/user-guide/services/#type-nodeport) with a NodePort that is opened on every Kubelet.
+The submission client will then contact the driver at one of the node's addresses with the appropriate service port.

+There may be cases where the Kubelet nodes cannot be reached by the submission client.
+For example, the cluster may only be reachable through an external load balancer.
+The user may provide their own external IP for Spark driver services.
+To use a your own external IP instead of a Kubelet's IP, first set `spark.kubernetes.driver.serviceManagerType` to `ExternalAnnotation`.
+This will cause a service to be created that routes to the driver pod with the annotation `spark-job.alpha.apache.org/provideExternalUri`.
+You will need to run a process that watches the API server for services that are created with this annotation in the application's namespace (set by `spark.kubernetes.namespace`).
+The process should determine a URI that routes to this service, and patch the service to include an annotation `spark-job.alpha.apache.org/resolvedExternalUri`, which has its value as the external URI that your process has provided.

+Note that if the URI provided by the annotation also provides a base path, the base path should be removed when the request is forwarded to the back end pod.

+If the above is confusing, keep in mind that this functionality is only necessary if the submitter cannot reach any of the Kubelets at the driver's node port.
+It is recommended to use the default configuration with the node port service whenever possible.

 ### Spark Properties

 Below are some other common properties that are specific to Kubernetes.
 Most of the other configurations are the same